chrisizeh/cmssw/PhysicsTools/PyTorch/README.md

 # PhysicsTools/PyTorch
 The torch interface is split into a general torch wrapper and an [Alpaka supported interface](../PyTorchAlpaka).
 A full ML CMSSW pipeline is implemented and tested in [PyTorchAlpakaTest](../PyTorchAlpakaTest) and serves as a tutorial how to run direct inference with `Portable` modules.

 This package provides a basic implementation to support both just-in-time (JIT) and ahead-of-time (AOT) model execution (Beta version for AOT) in CMSSW.
 Only `torch` tensors are supported by this package, so no copy-less execution can be guaranteed.
-To use the automatic conver5sion of SoA to torch tensors, `PyTorchAlpaka` has to be used.
+To use the automatic conversion of SoA to torch tensors, `PyTorchAlpaka` has to be used.

 ## PyTorchService
 To not interfere with CMSSW threading model, `PyTorchService` **MUST** be included in the `cmsRun` configuration path, whenever PyTorch is used.
 The service will disable internal threading of PyTorch.